ssbc/rooms2/docs/Alias/Host resolution.md

 }
 ```

-The client (external user) picks the `multiserverAddress` property of the responded JSON and uses that as the address to create a muxrpc connection with the room.
+The client (external user) picks the `multiserverAddress` property of the responded JSON and uses that as the address to establish a secret-handshake connection with the room.

 ### Security considerations